nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - a business rule imposed by [Slot Availability Management](appointments_slotavailabilitymanagement.html) is breached, e.g. an organisational slot limit
 - multiple slots were requested for booking but do not meet the criteria for [booking multiple adjacent slots](appointments_use_case_book_an_appointment.html#booking-multiple-adjacent-slots)
 - the `description` or `comment` fields contain more characters than can be stored in the provider system
+- the requested Slot resource(s) have a delivery channel of 'Visit'

 Refer to [Development - FHIR API guidance - error handling](development_fhir_error_handling_guidance.html) for details of error codes.